-I’m currently working on a sermon on Pride.
+I’m currently working on a sermon on Nebuchadnezzar and Pride.
 You read that right, a sermon.
 Never in a million years did I think I’d be doing such a thing.
 Discovering my brother’s atheism has lead me down a very interesting path.
-I’ve been a little silent as of late because (a) photography has picked up, (b) I’ve been learning everything I can about Daniel chapter 4, and (c) I’m listening to lectures and reading books on preaching (I know!).
-The intersection of Christian Apologetics and homiletics (the study or the art of preaching) has really captured my interest.
+The intersection of Christian Apologetics and homiletics (the study or the art of preaching) has really captured my interest as of late.
 More on that later.
 This post will be an opportunity for me to jot down some of my thoughts so far on the topic of Pride.

 We all have our vices, mine is Pride.
 It’s something I’ve always dealt with but wasn’t quite sure how bad I had it.
 I kinda thought, “Yeah, I know I’m prideful but it’s not so bad because a lot of it is warranted.”
 That’s literally what I thought.
 “Pride is bad, but the things I’m prideful about are often true and so I don’t really need to take Pride seriously.”
 Writing this out makes it abundantly clear how prideful my thinking has been.
 Pride is, at it’s root, a form of insanity.
 That’s what we learn from the case of Nebuchadnezzar (who, by the way, was a real historical figure).

 Daniel 4 is the account of Nebuchadnezzar’s (second) dream and Daniel’s interpretation of it.
 The dream itself depicts a massive tree whose branches provide shade and fruit for the entire known world.
 Suddenly, an angel swoops in and chops it down.
 Worried by what the dream might mean, he calls for Daniel to provide an interpretation.
 Daniel warns Nebuchadnezzar of what will happen if he doesn’t repent and change his ways.